Mardin, Turkey - Travel

 Panoramic View of the Old City of Mardin

-The history of Mardin, Turkey, takes us on a journey of unexpected turns and leaves us with the reminder of a rich cultural legacy.
-From the heart of “the cradle of civilisation” that was Mesopotamia, to modern-day Turkey – the mark that different peoples have left behind on this region resulted in unique architecture, a diverse environment and stunning landscapes for you to enjoy.
+The history of Mardin, Turkey, takes us on a journey of unexpected turns and leaves us with a reminder of a rich cultural legacy.
+From the heart of “the cradle of civilisation” that was Mesopotamia to modern-day Turkey, the mark that different peoples have left on this region has resulted in unique architecture, a diverse environment, and stunning landscapes for you to enjoy.

-A Neo-Assyrian document has a mention of a road leading to Mardiane, a settlement that is thought to be present-day Mardin – once again proving how far its history stretches.
+A Neo-Assyrian document mentions a road leading to Mardiane, a settlement thought to be present-day Mardin – once again proving how far its history stretches.
 Over the centuries, Romans, Byzantines, Seljuks, Mongols, Safavids and Ottomans have left their own small markings and characteristics on the city.
-Additionally, the Silk Road has brought materials and items from the Far East – transforming the way of life.
+Additionally, the Silk Road has brought goods from the Far East, transforming lifestyles.

-The most impactful era for Mardin turned out to be at the height of the Artuqid dynasty reign, from 1103 onwards.
+The most impactful era for Mardin was the height of the Artuqid dynasty, from 1103 onward.
 During the rule of this Oghuz Turkish family, several mosques, madrasahs, and other historical Islamic buildings were built here.
 So, when you roam the streets lined with ancient educational or religious institutions, remember that they exist thanks to the Artuqids.

 The mediaeval period was also important for its demographic distribution.
-A significant Assyrian and Armenian population consequently brought Armenian Apostolic, Armenian Catholic, Syriac Catholic, Syriac Orthodox, and other religious views into one tiny space.
-According to one Venetian merchant, at one point Christian Armenians and Jews in the city outnumbered Muslims.
+A significant Assyrian and Armenian population subsequently introduced Armenian Apostolic, Armenian Catholic, Syriac Catholic, Syriac Orthodox, and other religious views into one space.
+According to one Venetian merchant, at one point, Christians, Armenians, and Jews in the city outnumbered Muslims.

-From the 16th century onwards, Mardin was controlled by a governor operating under the Ottoman Sultan’s authority.
-This era was marked by a relative stability for the city, despite a few sieges here and there that were quickly quelled.
-However, the onset of World War had catastrophic consequences for Assyrian and Armenian populations in Mardin, with the survivors eventually ending up moving to the nearby Qamishli in the 1940s.
+From the 16th century onward, Mardin was governed by a governor under the Ottoman Sultan’s authority.
+This era was marked by a relative stability for the city, despite a few sieges that were quickly quelled.
+However, the onset of World War II had catastrophic consequences for Assyrian and Armenian populations in Mardin, with the survivors eventually moving to the nearby Qamishli in the 1940s.

 The 1990s industrialisation resulted in the development of the newer part of the city, at the foot of the hill.
-Today, the well-preserved appearance of the original limestone buildings attracts the attention of many tourists seeking an immersive experience in Mardin's rich history and culture.
+Today, the well-preserved original limestone buildings attract many tourists seeking an immersive experience of Mardin's rich history and culture.

 Old Mardin

-With the view of the Mesopotamian plains, the small city of Mardin has a plethora of interesting and unique activities to offer and things to do.
+With a view of the Mesopotamian plains, the small city of Mardin has a plethora of interesting and unique activities to offer and things to do.

 Landmarks and Places to Visit in Mardin